NREL/hdev-depot-charging-2021/README.md

         ├── depot_charging.py         <- generate/plot/aggregate load profiles

 ## Citation:
-`Borlaug, B., Muratori, M., Gilleran, M., Woody, D., Muston, W., Canada, T., Ingram, A., Gresham, H., and McQueen, C., (2021).
-"Heavy-Duty Truck Electrification and the Impacts of Depot Charging on Electricity Distribution Systems".
-Forthcoming.`
+`Borlaug, B., Muratori, M., Gilleran, M. et al. Heavy-duty truck electrification and the impacts of depot charging on electricity distribution systems.
+Nat Energy 6, 673–682 (2021). https://doi.org/10.1038/s41560-021-00855-0`

 ## License:
 This code is licensed for use under the terms of the Berkeley Software Distribution 3-clause (BSD-3) license; see **LICENSE**.